-- name (string; also accepted: nome_breve): the name used to reference internally to this task; it is exposed in the URLs. - title (string; also accepted: nome): the long name (title) used in the web interface. - n_input (integer): number of test cases to be evaluated for this task; the actual test cases are retrieved from the task directory. - score_mode: the score mode for the task, as in Computation of the score; it can be max_tokened_last (for the legacy behavior), or max (for the modern behavior). - token_mode: the token mode for the task, as in Tokens rules; it can be disabled, infinite or finite; if this is not specified, the loader will try to infer it from the remaining token parameters (in order to retain compatibility with the past), but you are not advised to relay on this behavior.
+- name (string; also accepted: nome_breve): the name used to reference internally to this task; it is exposed in the URLs. - title (string; also accepted: nome): the long name (title) used in the web interface. - n_input (integer): number of test cases to be evaluated for this task; the actual test cases are retrieved from the task directory. - score_mode: the score mode for the task, as in Computation of the score; it can be max_tokened_last, max, or max_subtask. - token_mode: the token mode for the task, as in Tokens rules; it can be disabled, infinite or finite; if this is not specified, the loader will try to infer it from the remaining token parameters (in order to retain compatibility with the past), but you are not advised to relay on this behavior.